jacques-cadet/plasma-fhir/README.md

 ___

 ### Packages
-- `create-plasma-fhir-app` Command Line Interface (CLI) for creating a PlasmaFHIR app.
+- `create-plasma-app` Command Line Interface (CLI) for creating a PlasmaFHIR app.
 You can choose from various templates to get started with.
 - `plasma-fhir-app-utils` Utility functions and APIs to help with building apps
 - `plasma-fhir-react-client-context` A React component that provides access to the `fhirclient` in a React app
 - `plasma-fhir-react-components` A library of React components for displaying and interacting with FHIR resources.
 Styles can be customized as needed.